xwoots/scripts/README.md

 # scripts
-Some scripts &amp; other stuffs
+Some scripts &amp; other stuff

  ___    ___ ___       __   ________  ________  _________